LesMuguro/alx-low_level_programming/0x00-hello_world/README.md

-This is a C program that prints "with proper grammer, but the outcome is a piece of art" followed by a new line
+This is a C program that prints size of various types on the computer it is compiled and run on